 Aedes aegypti is the main vector of Dengue and is present in the Rockhampton Region.
-Aedes albopictus is also a vector for Dengue and whilst not present in Australia, it has been intercepted in Australian international seaports.
-Imported cases of Dengue have been diagnosed in the Rockhampton Region.
+Aedes albopictus is also a vector for dengue and whilst not present in Australia, it has been intercepted in Australian international seaports.
+Imported cases of Dengue have been diagnosed in the Rockhampton Region for many years.
+In 2019 Rockhampton experienced a Dengue outbreak with 13 cases confirmed, including locally transmitted cases.